emerald-dao/token-minter/src/routes/guide/making-nfts.md

 chapter: 3
 ---

-# SECTION 2: What goes into making an NFT?
+# What goes into making an NFT?

 In order to create an NFT, we must have the following components: